carlospambo/carlospambo.github.io/index.markdown

 A case study of Reservations Request Inc., KwaZulu-Natal**, under the supervision of _Dr.
 George Hove_.

 From 2012 to 2016, I attended the prestigious [Tshwane University of Technology](https://www.tut.ac.za/), Pretoria, South Africa.
 Received a _B.Tech.
-(Computer Engineering)_, with a specialization in _Intelligent Industrial Systems_.
+(Information Technology)_, with a specialization in _Intelligent Industrial Systems_.
 I held an internship as part of a co-operative program between the university and the [Pretoria Innovation Lab](https://www.theinnovationhub.com/).

 For more information, please see [my resume](assets/resume/CPamboResume.pdf).